Hire a Business Broker – Top Reasons Why A Seller Should

 WellPoint and Anthem

 Back in 2004, Anthem Inc. of Indianapolis and the Thousand Oaks, California-based WellPoint Inc. underwent a $16 billion merger.
 For 10 years, the two used the Wellpoint name, but have recently switched to Anthem.
 Both companies had a long history of successfully acquiring smaller companies.
-The giant’s cost-saving strategies have endeared the company to its stockholders.
+The giant’s cost-saving Hire a Business Broker strategies have endeared the company to its stockholders.

 Have you noticed that most new cars arrive on the lot with SiriusXM pre-installed?
-Ever since the rivals joined forces in 2008, they managed to override the FCC’s monopoly clause and soar to great audio and financial success.
+Ever since the rivals joined forces in 2008, they managed to override the FCC’s monopoly clause and soar to great audio and financial success with Hire a Business Broker.

 With an obesity epidemic in full swing, what’s a company most known for its sugary drinks to do?
 Merge with a company whose lead product lowers cholesterol and is practically synonymous with wholesome goodness.
 In 2001, PepsiCo bought Quaker for $13.6 billion.
 Since then, there’s no stopping this food and drink industry powerhouse, which knows how to light up the snack aisles with its marketing genius.

 Dating back to 1799 and 1871 respectively, Chase and JP Morgan have more than 300 years of combined banking expertise.
 In that time, the two have folded in more than 1000 regional and national financial institutions.
 The two banking powers merged in 2000, after already incorporating Manufacturers Hanover and First Chicago Corp into the fold.
-Since then, the company continues its acquisitions, including Bank One in 2004 and Bear Stearns Companies, Inc. in 2008.
+Since then, the company continues its acquisitions Hire a Business Broker, including Bank One in 2004 and Bear Stearns Companies, Inc. in 2008.

-Here are our top reasons for hiring a specialty broker.
-Every reason is a factor that will play a part in determining if you find the right buyer and whether your company’s value and cash at closing is maximized – or whether you will sell yourself short.
+Here are our top reasons for Hire a Business Broker.
+Every reason is a factor that will play a part in determining if you find the right buyer and whether your company’s value and cash at closing are maximized – or whether you will sell yourself short.

-Do you really have the time and the energy that it takes to find the right buyers and then market and promote your business, vet buyers, negotiate the terms of an LOI and the final sale?
+Do you have the time and the energy that it takes to find the right buyers and then market and promote your business, vet buyers, negotiate the terms of an LOI, and the final sale?
 Most (likely 99.9%) business owners do not have the time or resources to do even a mediocre job of all of the tasks necessary to put the right buyer in place and derive maximum value and cash at closing.
+That’s why you Hire a Business Broker.

 Identifying the right buyer and bringing competition to the table

-This is clearly a case when the amount effort put into the endeavor is directly correlated to the end result.
-Signing with a business broker who passively lists your company and the asking price on a website will produce a minimal yield of qualified buyers.
+This is a case when the amount of effort put into the endeavor is directly correlated to the result.
+Signing with a business broker who passively lists your company and the asking price on a website will produce a minimum yield of qualified buyers.
 A passive broker is unfortunately a strategy that can often lead to the wrong buyer, as well as the wrong price.

 Maintaining Absolute Confidentiality

-An Accountant and a specialty broker are your shield that removes your massive exposure to this very real risk.
+Accountants and CPA will advise you to Hire a Business Broker is your shields that remove your massive exposure to this very real risk.
 Buyers receive no information related to a company for sale until each buyer has signed the standard nondisclosure agreement.
 The team will thoroughly redact the information we send to our buyers to eliminate any identifying information.
-A large group of buyers will be identified with all, but the best weeded out, one-by-one, until the team has a short list of buyers who meet all qualifying criteria and who are willing to pay top dollar.
-The seller is in the driver’s seat and gives us authorization as to which of the buyers on the short list he or she would like to meet.
+A large group of buyers will be identified with all, but the best weeded out, one-by-one until the team has a shortlist of buyers who meet all qualifying criteria and who are willing to pay top dollar.
+The seller is in the driver’s seat and gives us authorization as to which of the buyers on the shortlist he or she would like to meet.
 Any buyer not approved for a meeting by the seller will never receive the seller’s name.

-DYI sellers tend to kill their own deals and rarely get top dollar.
+DYI sellers tend to kill their deals and rarely get top dollar.

 Negotiating and Structuring the Deal

-The ability to “walk the fence” between the psychological and analytical sides of a deal is a skill and also a gift.
-Not everyone is cut out to be a negotiator that understands not simply the analytics of a deal but the psychology of what keeps the seller and the buyer motivated and moving forward to close.
+The ability to “walk the fence” between the psychological and analytical sides of a deal is a skill and a gift.
+Not everyone is cut out to be a negotiator or their own Hire a Business Broker that understands not simply the analytics of a deal but the psychology of what keeps the seller and the buyer motivated and moving forward to close.
 We have seen sellers kill a deal by simply standing fast with the analytical side of a deal.

 Exceptional ability to negotiate and structure the deal is paramount to achieving a structure that fulfills the seller’s needs while reducing the seller’s tax liability.
 If not structured properly a seller can lose as much 30 points in a deal to taxes alone.
 If you don’t believe this, call us.